 In addition to these pools having the advantage of being very inexpensive, they are also the easiest to assemble and install for the DIYer.

-The major drawback to this type of above-ground is that they are very cheaply made and usually don’t last longer than a season or two.
+The major drawback to this type of above-ground is that they are very cheaply made and usually don’t last longer than a season or two, which make them a poor choice for a semi-inground installation.
 Also, their poor equipment can make it much harder to maintain and keep the pool clean.

 Soft-sided pools come with three choices